mjhasbach/ceros-snake/README.md

 ### Description

-A remake of the iconic 70's Snake game powered by HTML5 and Javascript.
+A remake of the iconic 70's Snake game powered by HTML5 and JavaScript.

 The game can be played here: http://hasbach.me/ceros-snake/